 Put it to work

 Let more light into your workplace whenever you can, but especially during winter months.
-Open windows or blinds early in the day to give your staff as many hours of natural light as possible.
-And when you can, move staff closer to windows to work, rather than keeping them tucked away in artificial lighting.
+Open windows or blinds early in the day to give your employees as many hours of natural light as possible.
+And when you can, move employees closer to windows to work, rather than keeping them tucked away in artificial lighting.

-You can also try encouraging staff to go outside during breaks.
+You can also try encouraging employees to go outside during breaks.
 A short walk around the block during a break won’t take long, and it’s worth it to improve their health and mood.

 We’re more likely to be in a good mood in temperate conditions